Jojobit/Fabtools/README.md

 - Retrieve and manipulate PowerBI tenant settings.
 - Handle PowerBI access tokens for authentication.
 - Suspend and resume Azure capacities.
-- Fabric-friendly aliases for lots of the old PowerBi cmdlets
+- Fabric-friendly aliases for lots of the old PowerBI cmdlets

 ## Getting Started